stanley-gu/standardsCh/chapter.md

 * * * *

-MIASE allows for the reproduction of any simulation experiment.
+REWORD
 The provision of this information, along with a set of required models, guarantees that the simulation experiment represents the intention of the original authors.
-Following MIASE guidelines will thus improve the quality of scientific reporting, and will also allow collaborative, more distributed efforts in computational modeling and simulation of biological processes [@waltemath2011minimum].
+Following MIASE guidelines will thus improve the quality of scientific reporting, and will also allow more collaborative and distributed efforts in computational modeling and simulation of biological processes .

 ## Ontologies